Downtown Two-Way Conversion Pilot

-To improve safety and accessibility while encouraging people to better engage with downtown businesses, the DDA advocated to convert sections of three downtown streets (State, Pine and Boardman) from one-way traffic to two-way traffic on a pilot basis.
-After thorough discussion and review, the DDA Board and City Commission approved implementation of this project, and the conversion was completed in November of 2022.
-To see presentations given to the DDA board regarding this project, click here and here.
+In 2022, in an effort to slow speeds, improve pedestrian safety and encourage people to more frequently engage with downtown businesses, the DDA (in partnership with the City) converted sections of three downtown streets (State, Pine and Boardman) from one-way traffic to two-way traffic on a pilot basis.
+The pilot is scheduled to be completed by December of 2025, at which time, the DDA and City will decide to keep two-way traffic or revert back to one-way traffic To see presentations given to the DDA board regarding this project, click here and here.

-To see before and after deomnstrations of how this project could be implemented in the future, click here.
+To see before and after demonstrations of how this project could be implemented in the future, click here.

 Frequently Asked Questions: